rargotte/NoSQL-Social-Network-API/README.md

 # NoSQL-Social-Network-API
-API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list
+API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.